Different types of mortgages

 Lenders charge you interest on your mortgage, so you pay them back more than you originally borrowed.

-Some mortgages are taken out on an interest-only basis, but most are taken on a capital repayment basis.
+Some mortgages are taken out on an interest-only basis.
+But most are taken on a capital repayment basis.

 Interest-only mortgages